ftso-eu/sgb-allowance/README.md

 Web Dapp: https://sgb-allowance.ftso.eu

 ## How it works
-This tool works by searching all your "approve transactions" for your address in the connected network block explorer;
+This tool works by searching all "approve transactions" for the address in the connected network explorer;

 Transactions are then filterd for spender addresses in chronological order;